Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Calculated only using months where the benchmark posted a negative return.
 Lower is better.

-Before going deeper into the metric itself, it is worth understanding the asymmetric mathematics of investment losses, because they are the reason downside protection is so much more valuable than most investors intuitively appreciate.
+Before going deeper into the metric itself, it is worth understanding the asymmetry of losses and gains.
+This is the mathematical foundation that makes downside protection so critically important.

 Fund Falls By